zoom-c/docs/trezor-faq/hardware.rst

 Is the case protected against opening before delivered to me?
 -------------------------------------------------------------

-Yes, the case will be in a bag sealed by a security hologram sticker which would get damaged if somebody tries to remove it.
+Yes, the case will be in a box sealed by a security hologram sticker which would get damaged if somebody tries to remove it.
 Before starting to use the device please make sure the sticker is not damaged.

 Is the display of TREZOR big enough to show the entire address?
 ---------------------------------------------------------------